cabforum/servercert/docs/BR.md

 This section defines the permitted processes and procedures for validating the Applicant's ownership or control of the domain.

-The CA MUST follow this process when choosing the Authorization Domain Name "ADN" for validation of each applied-for FQDN or Wildcard Domain Name:
+The CA MUST follow this process when choosing the Authorization Domain Name (ADN) for validation of each applied-for FQDN or Wildcard Domain Name:

 1. Initialize `A` to the applied-for FQDN or Wildcard Domain Name.
 2. Choose a validation method.
 If `A` is a Wildcard Domain Name, the CA MUST choose a validation method with a check in the Wildcard column below.
 If `A` is an Onion Domain Name, the CA MUST choose a validation method with a check in the Onion column below.